stanleyn/Comp790-166-Comp-Bio/Datasets.md

 # Mass and Flow Cytometry Datasets

 ## General Pre-Processing Advice
 Mass cytometry data comes as a collection of .FCS files, where each file corresponds to an individual sample.
 For pre-processing, you will need to make sure you are only looking at appropriate markers (phenotypic and functional), and not those that were used to monitor how well the experiment went.

-## Types of Questions
-The sky is the limit in the single cell world.
-Here are some concrete ideas:

-* **Clustering** : For a dataset with hundreds of samples you will have to deal with millions of cells.
-How do you cluster into coherent cell populations without losing too much information?
-Clustering on single-cell data has a lot of activity in the literature, so proceed with caution.
-  * How well can you preserve small clusters that might not be found consistently across algorithms?
-  * How do you incorporate some notion of 'semi supervision', with regards to the patient outcomes or well-known canonical marker combinations?
-  * How can you make existing algorithms faster by doing some smart pre-processing of your dataset?
-  * What do you do with the clusters?
-Try to come up with something useful to do with your cell populations.
-  * Batch effects and clustering- if there are clear batches in the data, how do we take that into account?

-* **Predicting Patient Outcomes** : The overarching goal here is to extract information from the heteregenity within a single-cell dataset for downstream tasks.
-  * predict how a patient's immune system will look based on measurements from a previous timepoint
-  * can you develop an approach to generate features from single cell data to accurately patients with different clinical outcomes
-  * unsupervised questions: if we don't know what the patient labels are, can we extract features from the data
-  * twin studies: how can you use sets of twins to systematically study immune system differences?
-  * Which type of immune features are associated with some continuous or ordinal variable (like time, or disease severity)
+Usually the paper corresponding to each dataset will have a table of the antibodies that were used.
+You should keep only columns that correspond to these.

 ## Dataset Examples
  The most popular repositories for mass cytometry and flow cytometry datasets are flow repository (https://flowrepository.org/) and Immport (https://www.immport.org/shared/home)

  * [Mass Cytometry-Longitudinal] : **The immune system in healthy vs. preeclamptic women during pregnancy**.